Raziel90/DeepRL_Project_Banana_Navigator/README.md

 # Introduction

-In this repo you can find the code to train and run AI trained though Deep Reinforcement Learning based on the DQN Architecture.
+In this repo, you can find the code to train and run AI trained though Deep Reinforcement Learning based on the DQN Architecture.
 In particular, You'll find implementation of the following variants:
 - Basic Agent (for execution only) `Agent`
 - Double DQN with Classic Memory Replay `ReplayDDQNAgent`